Richard Wetherill: Chaco Canyon

 Wetherill's activities at Chaco Canyon aroused the ire of professional archaeologists.
 In 1901, Edgar Lee Hewett, President of New Mexico Highlands University accused the Hydes and Wetherill of being "professional pot hunters...vandalizing the ruins of the Chaco."
 The Governor of New Mexico territory and the Santa Fe Archaeological Society joined in the denunciation.
-Federal investigations in 1901 and 1902 cleared the Hydes and Wetherill of the charges, but Wetherhill was pushed out of his position with the Hyde Exploring Expedition.
+Federal investigations in 1901 and 1902 cleared the Hydes and Wetherill of the charges, but Wetherill was pushed out of his position with the Hyde Exploring Expedition.
 Responding to his archaeological critics, Wetherill filed a claim under the Homestead Act asserting ownership of 160 acres of land, including many of the ruins at Chaco Canyon.
 The claim was initially disallowed but in 1907 was approved, minus the major ruins.
 Wetherill accumulated a large number of livestock, which caused friction with the Navajos as his livestock was competing with theirs for the sparse pasturage near Chaco Canyon.
 He was also criticized by the superintendent of the Navajo Reservation who apparently saw Wetherill as a competitor for influence among the Navajos.

 In 1905 Richard, his brother Win, and his wife Marietta built an exhibition at the St. Louis World's Fair, bringing 16 Navajos with them.
 In 1907 Richard relinquished his claim on the ruins in Chaco Canyon, contingent on its becoming a National Park.
 President Theodore Roosevelt proclaimed Chaco Canyon National Monument on March 11, 1907.